ItsTheChickenMan/A-Not-So-Dark-Game/devlog.md

 [3/19/19] - Was a little busy but got a good amount of work done on location 2, should be finished soon so I can release Dev Build 2

+[3/20/19] -
-[3/20/19] - Changed code on reaction test so that you couldn't cheat ahead of time -Nearly finished location 2
+-Nearly finished location 2
 -Fixed menu so that you didn't have to type a capital 'P' because that's a problem I guess (eye roll)

+[3/22/19] - Planning on releasing Dev Build 2 in four days, might have to cut some parts to make deadline but it's close to done
+-Needs a lot of debugging